aleccool213/kafka-gen/README.md

-# kafka-message-automator
+# kafka-gen

-A service which allows you to send kafka messages to a topic
+A service which allows you to send kafka messages to a topic through a GraphQL api.
+This is done through first generating a GraphQL schema file based on your existing Kafka schema files.

 ## ATTN: